Best wake up light: alarm clocks to wake the natural way

 Have a read of our best alarm clocks shortlist for something a little different.

 Upvote the one you’d like at your bedside.

 A LIFX smart bulb can be used to light your whole room, and it costs less than most wake-up alarm clocks.
-A full-power LIFX bulb costs around £43-45, and can then be used throughout the day as that room’s light.
+It's a new way to think about wake up lights.

 You screw it in like a normal light bulb.
 There’s no hub, you simply control it using the LIFX app on your phone.
-The wake-up feature is impressive, as these light bulbs have output of over 1000 lumens, and you can control the arc of the light lift in the app.
+The wake-up feature is impressive, gradually gaining brightness unless your bedroom is flooded.
+These light bulbs have output of over 1200 lumens, and you can control the arc of the light lift in the app.